Sat, 26 Oct|

 Multiple spirits have been seen and heard here by staff and visitors including a male entity that left his voice on Barri's recorder.
 In one of the rooms a dark shadow lurks and often growls at visitors.
 A female energy has been seen here wandering through rooms and childlike whispers are frequently heard.
 Many people are commonly affected emotionally and physically by some of the most prominent exhibits.

 This paranormal event will begin at 8pm and end at 1am.
-There will be 3 small teams investigating throughout the night and lead investigators from The Ghostfinder Paranormal Society will be carrying out experiments and different activities using the latest paranormal investigation equipment.
+There will be 2 or 3 small teams investigating throughout the night and lead investigators from The Ghostfinder Paranormal Society will be carrying out experiments and different activities using the latest paranormal investigation equipment.

 Don't forget the clocks go back 1 hour at 2am!